lockhaven72/meli_proxy/README.md

 7 - Enhance bearer token generator script.
 Although a token generator script 'token_generator.py' has been designed to obtain the bearer token, the authorization code can only be obtained manually by now, since I couldn't find a way to obtain this code in the header fields from the redirected URL.

+8 - Enhance deployment order.
+Since each resource may depend on others, launching them in order and waiting until the ingress controller is deployed can be enhanced.

-8 - Further customization of Grafana dashboards.
+9 - Further customization of Grafana dashboards.
 Only the total number of exceptions and handled requests metrics were taken into consideration, a lot more information could be viewed.

 ## Local test setup

 Docker Desktop assigned resources:
-- CPUs: 2
+- CPUs: 3
 - Memory: 2 GB

 ## References